Cultural schema theory

 Cultural schema theory is a cognitive theory that explains how people organize and process information about events and objects in their cultural environment.
 According to the theory, individuals rely on schemas, or mental frameworks, to understand and make sense of the world around them.
 These schemas are shaped by culture, and they help people to quickly and efficiently process information that is consistent with their cultural background.
 Cultural schemas can include knowledge about social roles, customs, and beliefs, as well as expectations about how people will behave in certain situations.
 The theory posits that cultural schemas are formed through repeated interactions and experiences within a particular cultural group, and that they guide behavior in familiar social situations.
 Cultural schemas are distinct from other schemas in that they are shared among members of a particular cultural group, as opposed to being unique to individuals.

 History

-Cultural schema theory may be a relatively new theory, but neither schema nor cultural schema are new concepts.